Big Electric Metal Bass Face: Reception

 Tim Griggs of AllMusic gave Big Electric Metal Bass Face a mostly negative review and called the songs "not as heavy as other industrial recordings; in fact, considering the name of the band and album title, some are wimpier than they should be."
 Ben Thompson of The Wire was also critical of the album and said "the single 'Funkopolis' is something of a toe-tapper but much of the rest steers perilously close to the little-lamented early 80s college-educated tribal funk essays of Shriekback et al."

 A critic at Keyboard was more positive in their review, identifying the band's strength at rhythm arrangements and saying "their mixes are unusually bright: Samples punch, synth saxes honk, Moogish bass lines go yowp-yowp, drums thump, unidentified noises circle and take off, all of them clear and sharp."
-Mondo 2000 praised the band for developing a jazzy and more quiet and kinetic energy, describing the album as "a dance - till - it - hurts mutant blend of industrial, rap, funk, and house."
-Similarly, CMJ claimed that the album "not only avoids cliche but manages to evoke a fluid R&B feel throughout."
+Mondo 2000 praised the band for developing a jazzy and more quiet and kinetic energy, describing the album as "a dance – till – it – hurts mutant blend of industrial, rap, funk, and house."
+Similarly, CMJ claimed that the album "not only avoids cliché but manages to evoke a fluid R&B feel throughout."

 In comparing the album to Disco Rigido, Tony Fletcher of Trouser Press called "stronger and smarter, a worthy blending of funky rock, chanted vocals, spoken-word samples and proto-electronica" and compared the band favorably to Red Hot Chili Peppers.